viamrobotics/docs/docs/registry/create/_index.md

 // Finally, when you need to log, use the functions on your component's logger: fn (c *component) someFunction(ctx context.Context, a int) {
   // Log with severity info:
-  c.logger.CInfow(ctx, "performing some function with a=%v", a)
+  c.logger.CInfof(ctx, "performing some function with a=%v", a)
   // Log with severity debug (using value wrapping): c.logger.CDebugw(ctx, "performing some function", "a" ,a)
   // Log with severity warn:
-  c.logger.CWarnw(ctx, "encountered warning for component: %v ", c.Name())
+  c.logger.CWarnw(ctx, "encountered warning for component", "name", c.Name())
-  // Log with severity error without a parameter: c.logger.CErrorw(ctx, "encountered an error")
+  // Log with severity error without a parameter: c.logger.CError(ctx, "encountered an error")
 }
 ```